 Others 10%

-Lastly, the most practical advice I could give to couples who are organizing their weddings by themselves is to create a “helping team”.
-In the days leading up to the wedding day, you’ll need your closest friends and family to assist you with running everything smoothly.
+Lastly, my best advice for couples planning their wedding solo is to create a “helping team.”
+In the days leading up to the wedding, you’ll need your closest friends and family to pitch in and help everything run smoothly.

 Articles similar to this